microsoft/fluentui/rfcs/convergence/internationalization.md

 To do this, I think it makes sense to add locale data to Fluent's `ProviderContext`, since it already includes `dir`.

 One straightforward option for how to do this would be to provide a locale object with static key/value pairs for each string.
-We could then import defaults for all strings where defaults make sense, which would allow us to also share global strings for things like 'close'/'remove'/'select all'/etc. So something like this (specific file names and values are just for show):
+We could provide a minimal set of global strings in the top-level provider, similar to how Material and Ant differentiate global vs. component strings.
+Based on current Fluent v8 and N\* strings, it would look like this:

 react-shared-contexts/src/ProviderContext/defaultStrings.ts